<Return to Home Page>

 Even through tax concessions were granted, it is apparent the jubilee year was no longer celebrated in the late Second-Temple Era.
 Sources from this era make it clear that by the time of the 177th year Seleucid, Judeans were no longer celebrating a jubilee year.
 As shown below, these several sources make it unmistakably clear that a 50th year was not officially observed after the second century BCE.

-The possibility that a jubilee year was not officially celebrated in the region of Judea after the 177th Seleucid year comes from late Second-Temple sources.
+The possibility that a jubilee year was not officially celebrated in the region of Judea after the 177th Seleucid year is made manifest from late Second-Temple sources.
 These several sources confirm that--by the end of the Temple Era--Judeans celebrated only an unbroken cycle of 7th years.

 The late Second Temple